KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Input-Article.md

 Custom iOS keyboards use a ``UIKit/UITextDocumentProxy`` to modify text, move the input cursor, provide input-related information, etc.

-This proxy will by default point to the currently selected text field in the currently active app, and will *not* detect if you select a text field inside the keyboard.
-Even if you focus on a text field within the keyboard, text will still be sent to the text field in the currently active app.
+This proxy points to the currently selected text field in the currently active app, and will *not* detect if you focus on a text field inside the keyboard extension.
+Text that you type will still be sent to the currently active app.

-KeyboardKit Pro unlocks text input views that let you type directly within a custom keyboard extension.
-This makes it easy to implement text-based features, like search, AI prompting, etc.
+KeyboardKit Pro unlocks text input views that will replace the original text document proxy and let you type directly within a keyboard extension.
+This lets you implement text input-based features like search, AI prompting, etc.

-## Text Input
+## Text routing

-KeyboardKit adds ways to make text routing easier.
-For instance, ``KeyboardContext`` has a custom ``KeyboardContext/textInputProxy`` that can be set to route text to any other text field or custom proxy.
+The ``KeyboardContext`` has a custom ``KeyboardContext/textInputProxy`` that can be set to route text to any other text field or custom proxy.
+You can always access the original text document proxy with the ``KeyboardContext/originalTextDocumentProxy`` property.

-You can set ``KeyboardContext/textInputProxy`` to any custom proxy to start routing text to that proxy instead of the currently active app, and set it to nil to resume using the active app.
-You can always access the original text document proxy with ``KeyboardInputViewController/originalTextDocumentProxy``.
+The ``KeyboardInputViewController`` has similar properties, but you should avoid referring to it and passing it within your code.